FebricoJonata/FebricoJonata/README.md

 <h1 align="center">Hi 👋, I'm Febrico Jonata</h1>
-<h3 align="center">I am a student at the Bina Nusantara University with a major in Computer Science pursuing an undergraduate degree.
+<p>I am a student at the Bina Nusantara University with a major in Computer Science pursuing an undergraduate degree.
 I am currently interested in the Mobile Application Development and Web Development field.
 My goal is to get a job in the Information Technology field after graduating.
-I am open to learning new things and getting involved with new projects that can help me learn or apply all that I have learned throughout my university career.</h3>
+I am open to learning new things and getting involved with new projects that can help me learn or apply all that I have learned throughout my university career.</p>

 - 🌱 I’m currently learning **Flutter**